Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

 \begin{definition}[Polyhedral scenarios] The prepare-and-measure scenario \resources{} is said to be a \emph{polyhedral scenario} if the convex cones $\mycone{\proj{\mainr}{\closure\sets}}$ and $\mycone{\proj{\mainr}{\closure\sete}}$ have finitely many extremal half-lines:

 \end{definition}

 A sufficient condition for \resources{} to form a polyhedral scenario is that $\sets$ is the convex hull of finitely many quantum states, and $\sete$ is the convex hull of finitely many quantum effects.
-The motivation for the name is that convex cones that are generated by finitely many extremal half-lines are special cases of the well-known polyhedral convex cones \cite{ConvexAnalysis}.
+The motivation for the name is that convex cones that are generated by finitely many extremal half-lines are special cases of the well-known polyhedral convex cones~\cite{ConvexAnalysis}.

-In the vertex enumeration problem, if $\mathcal C\subset\mathcal V$ is a spanning pointed cone that has finitely many extremal half-lines, i.e.\ if $\mathcal C$ is polyhedral, then $\polar{\mathcal C}{\mathcal V}$ will have finitely many extremal half-lines, as described in e.g.\ section 4.6 of \cite{ConvexAnalysis}.
-Efficient algorithms to solve the vertex enumeration in this case exist in the literature such as the reverse search approach of \cite{Avis2000}.
+In the vertex enumeration problem, if $\mathcal C\subset\mathcal V$ is a spanning pointed cone that has finitely many extremal half-lines, i.e., if $\mathcal C$ is polyhedral, then $\polar{\mathcal C}{\mathcal V}$ will have finitely many extremal half-lines, as described in, e.g., section 4.6 of~\cite{ConvexAnalysis}.
+Efficient algorithms to solve the vertex enumeration in this case exist in the literature such as the reverse search approach of~\cite{Avis2000}.

-Thus, for a polyhedral scenario \resources, the first vertex enumeration problems, i.e.\ those of equations \eqref{eq:VertexEnumSE}, will each produce a finite number of extremal half-lines.
+Thus, for a polyhedral scenario \resources, the first vertex enumeration problems, i.e., those of equations \eqref{eq:VertexEnumSE}, will each produce a finite number of extremal half-lines.
 Let there be $M_\sets\in\mathbb N$ extremal half-lines of $\polar\reds\mainr$, and $M_\sete\in\mathbb N$ for $\polar\rede\mainr$.
 These will form, via \cref{prop:ResolutionSepes}, the $M_\sets\cdot M_\sete$ extremal half-lines of $\sepes$.
-Then, the vertex enumeration of \eqref{eq:VertexEnumSepes} will yield the finite set $\witns$.
-It then suffices to verify $\card{\witns}$ homogeneous linear inequalities in $\mainr\otimes\mainr$ as in \eqref{eq:VerifGamma}\footnote{Verifying $m$ linear inequalities in an inner product space of dimension $d$ has complexity $\mathcal O(md)$, which is negligible compared to the vertex enumeration problems involved here.} to obtain a definite answer for the classicality or non-classicality of \resources.
-If the runtime of the vertex enumeration problem as in \cref{def:venum} is denoted $\venumtime{\card{\coneextr{\mathcal C}}}{\card{\coneextr{\polar{\mathcal C}{\mathcal V}}}}{\dim(\mathcal V)}$, and assuming that determining the extremal half-lines of $\mycone{\proj{\mainr}{\closure\sets}}$ and $\mycone{\proj{\mainr}{\closure\sete}}$ is comparatively simple, then the total runtime\footnote{Here we focus on time complexity of the algorithm, but \eqref{eq:venumtime} is of course also valid for space complexity.} of the algorithm will be of order
+The linear program of \eqref{eq:lptest} has $1 + M_\sets\cdot M_\sete$ variables and $\dim(\mainr)^2 + M_\sets\cdot M_\sete$ constraints, which are both finite only for such polyhedral scenarios, and thus, for these polyhedral scenarios the linear program \eqref{eq:lptest} can be implemented.